 Generally, Lithuanians may seem to be reserved, cold, and distant.
 The locals are naturally quiet which is sometimes mistaken by some as an unwelcoming attitude.
 It takes time to understand Lithuanians and make friends with them.
 But once you get to know the Lithuanians, you will see that they are friendly, warm, and nice people.

 Lithuania is a relatively safe country with very little anti-American sentiment.
 However, visitors should take standard precautions, as in any other country.
 It is important to note that while the law prohibits discrimination against ethnic or national minorities, persons with disabilities, or discrimination based on sexual orientation, intolerance and societal discrimination persist.
 For more information on safety in Lithuania, we recommend you read:

 We hope that answers some of your questions about the country and what life is like here.

 Fulbrighters are advised to work with real estate agents to find housing based on grantees’ priorities.
-Sometimes host institutions can offer guest housing.
+Sometimes host institutions can offer their Guest Houses.
 In Lithuania, only furnished apartments are offered for rent.
 The prices you see in the advertisements are before the 15% personal income tax, so be ready to pay more.
 Internet access usually is not included in the rent, but is cheap.
 The deposit (advance payment) in Lithuania is approximately 2-3 months of the rent price.
 At the end of the rent period, the deposit is returned if an apartment is not damaged or there are no debts.